 Operational CRM solutions are business-management oriented, with marketing and sales automation at the forefront.

-These CRM platforms emphasize contact management, lead scoring, lead management, and campaign tracking, giving a handy boost to companies that want to boost operational efficiency.
+These CRM platforms emphasize contact management, lead scoring, lead management, and campaign tracking.
+That gives a helping hand to companies that want to boost operational efficiency.

 Collaborative CRM solutions are all about making customers happy.
 They seek to improve customer retention and satisfaction rates by streamlining the flow of information between teams.

-This type of platform emphasizes data-sharing between marketing, sales, customer service, and even vendors and external stakeholders, to unify communication and personalize customer interactions.
+These platforms emphasize data-sharing between marketing, sales, customer service, vendors, and external stakeholders.
+That is to unify communication and personalize customer interactions.

 Integrating email into your CRM is a nifty boon to your communication and scheduling.
-Cloud-based CRM programs with mobile apps make it even easier to send and read emails from anywhere.
+Cloud-based CRM programs with mobile apps make sending and reading emails from anywhere even more accessible.

-Most CRM systems can easily connect with digital calendars such as Google or Outlook so you never miss an appointment.
-Two-way integration means you can create events in either platform, and they’ll sync up instantly.
+Most CRM systems can easily connect with digital calendars such as Google or Outlook so that you can make an appointment.
+Two-way integration means you can create events on either platform, and they’ll sync up instantly.